 “Think of the Little Engine That Could,” Sell said.
 “He knew he wanted to get over the mountain to bring the toys to all of the boys and girls on the other side.
 And when self-doubt began to creep in, the little engine repeated over and over to himself, ‘I think I can, I think I can.’
 As new business owners, it’s imperative you do the same.”

-Starting a business can be overwhelming, and it can be difficult to stay motivated when you hit a roadblock.
+Starting a business can be challenging, and it can be difficult to stay motivated when you hit a roadblock.
 When those issues arise, so does fear, which is why protecting your headspace is key to overcoming them.
+[Read related: How to Learn from Your Failures: 4 Valuable Lessons]

 Chauhan recommends breaking down your process to understand exactly what is needed to complete your workload.
 He also recommends meditation to help you clear out your thoughts and focus on the progress you’ve made.
 This reflection strengthens your fortitude against stress or disappointment and pushes you to learn from your past mistakes.